Kalimuddin/Self-Driving-Car/README.md

     - Case-1 : not using the sequence information : image -> predict the angle (simple CNN)
     - Case-2 : images + sequence -> angle + sequence (CNN-RNN)

-- Batch load the dataset :
+- Preparing the dataset :
-    - Refer driving_data.py, "data.txt"
+    - Refer : "driving_data.py"

 - End to End CNN model :
-    - Refer model.py
+    - Refer "model.py"
     - We implement Network Architecture already designed from nvidia Self-Driving Cars model.

 - Train the model :
-    - Refer train.py
-    - It takes few hours to successfully run the code.
+    - It takes few hours to successfully run the code for low end cpu/gpu.

-- After training the model what we got Refer "cmd_output" file.
+    - After training the model, model is saved in "save" folder as "model.ckpt"

-- Test and visualize the output : Refer run_dataset.py
+- Test and visualize the output :